We may earn a commission when you buy through links in our articles. Learn more.

 How do we choose the best foldable phones?

-Then there’s usability, something thicker foldables struggle with.
-What’s the point in having two screens if the one on the outside is hard to use with one hand?
-So, again, we have to take into account how the design, build, and handling of the handset affects the aspect ratio, changing how Android reacts and how it feels to watch videos.
+In terms of usability, we look at the size, weight, and shape of each phone.
+Sometimes, two screens can be bulky to use, and harder to use with one hand as we’re accustomed to with most phones.
+We take into account how the design, build, and handling of the handset affects the aspect ratio, changing how Android reacts and how it feels to watch videos.

-Then, there are the basic things any mobile phone needs, like decent performance, a good screen, and an overall pleasant experience.
+There are also the basic things any mobile phone needs, like decent performance, a good camera, a bright and crisp screen, and an overall pleasant experience.
 Luckily, all the current foldables have pretty closely matched chips, equally excellent screens, and only slight differences in the user experience, all of which we note down.
 Learn more on our how we test page.

 What’s the best foldable phone for me?